 IRISH-UA 181 Identical to HIST-UA 181.
 Lecture.
 4 points.

 Topics vary and have included: imagery and ideology of Irish nationalism, Irish American popular folk culture, and the Irish in America.

-The English conquest of Ireland from the reign of Elizabeth I to the last meeting of the Irish Parliament.
+Form the Tudor Age and the English conquest of Ireland to the last meeting of the Irish Parliament.
 Themes: plantation of Ireland with settlers from England, Scotland, and Wales; decline of the Gaelic political order and culture; religious Reformation and Counter-Reformation; Ireland as a site of English and European wars; and the vain attempt to rebel against British rule in the late 18th century, resulting in the Act of Union.

 History of Modern Ireland II, 1800 to the Present

 IRISH-UA 183 Identical to HIST-UA 183.
 Lecture.
 McCarron, Nyhan Grey.
 4 points.

 Particular attention to the complex geopolitical relationship between Ireland and Britain.
 Examines the place of historical memory in fashioning inherited identities shaped by nationalism and unionism; the two state-building projects that emerged on the island in the aftermath of revolution, a bitter civil war, and partition; and the Irish experience in the context of world history.

 Seminar in Irish History

 IRISH-UA 185 Identical to HIST-UA 185.
 Casey, Lee, Truxes, Wolf.
 4 points.

 Topics vary and have included: development and modernization of the Republic of Ireland and its economy; the Great Famine of 1845–51; and cinematic representations of Irish Americans.